VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

   /// Whether to activate the colored headings or not.
   /// -> bool
   colored-headings: true,
-  /// Path of the main logo of the thesis (default: engineering).
+  /// Path of the main logo of the thesis (default: "Scuola di Ingegneria Industriale e dell'Informazione").
   /// -> path
   main-logo: "img/logo_ingegneria.svg",
   body,